-When you brew a coffee with hot water it speeds up the extraction process but also alters the chemical composition of coffee.
+When you brew a coffee with hot water it speeds up the extraction process, but also alters the chemical composition of coffee.
 This leaves a bitter aftertaste that is more pronounced when the coffee cools.
-In comparison cold brew uses time instead of heat to extract all those flavours and oils from the coffee but leaves the chemical structures intact, leading to a fuller bodied coffee that is less bitter and acidic.
+In comparison, cold brew uses time instead of heat to extract flavors and oils from the coffee, but leaves the chemical structures intact, leading to a fuller-bodied coffee that is less bitter and acidic.
 The low acidity makes this a great option for those who struggle with heartburn!
 As a side note, iced coffee is made by cooling hot brewed coffee over ice.
 Iced coffee has a very different flavor profile to cold brew coffee.
 See our article on cold brew vs iced coffee for the differences between these brewing methods.

 What are the different types of cold brew coffee makers?

-When it comes to cold brew coffee makers there are basically 2 types; Immersion and Drip cold brew makers.
+When it comes to cold brew coffee makers there are basically two types of cold brewing methods; Immersion or Drip.

-The Oxo is our top pick for a cold brew coffee maker.
-It is a sturdy, well made maker that will last the distance.
+The Oxo Cold Brew is our top pick for a cold brew coffee maker.
+It is a sturdy, well made brewer that will last the distance.
 It features a rainmaker top that helps distribute water evenly over the coffee grounds.
-It comes with a fine mesh filter or you can easily use a paper filter instead.
-The coffee maker also has a brew release switch that you flip once you have finished brewing and the coffee pours out into the carafe.
-These perks put it a step above other similar coffee makers.
+It also comes with a built-in fine mesh filter or you can use a paper filter instead.
+But perhaps its standout feature is the brew release switch you flip once you have finished brewing to drain the cold brew concentrate directly into the glass carafe.
+These handy features put it a step above other similarly priced cold brew coffee makers.

-The Toddy Cold Brew maker is a well known name in the coffee scene, having been around for years.
-It is a basic cold brew system featuring a large plastic brewing container with a handle, a rubber stopper and a glass decanter.
-The toddy is very simple to use and produces a rich, full bodied coffee.
-It is very similar to the Oxo system however it doesn’t have all the bells and whistles.
-This is a great option for someone wanting a basic entry level cold brew maker.
+The Toddy Cold Brew coffee maker is a well-known name in the coffee scene, having been around for years.
+It is a basic cold brew system, consisting of a large plastic brewing container with a handle (essentially a bucket), a rubber stopper and a glass decanter.

 Hario Mizudashi- Best compact maker